Overview

 A ticket is created anytime a customer takes action on a contract (freeze, thaw, terminate, cancel).

-Notification email sends to the email on the staff customer record.
-To ensure customer confidentiality, that staff email should be a company email and not a personal email.
+Notification emails are sent to the email address listed on the staff member's customer record.
+To maintain customer confidentiality, this should be a company-issued email address, not a personal one.

 Incoming Emails: Blocked